Carbon-ML-org/carml-poc/docs/PULL_REQUEST_TEMPLATE.md

 Before submitting this PR please make sure:

 - [] Your code builds without errors or warnings
-- [] Your iplementation does not add vulnerabilities
+- [] Your implementation does not add vulnerabilities
 - [] New dependencies does not affected old ones